debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-To run this role directly on ``libvirtd`` servers, they should be included in the ``[debops_libvirt]`` Ansible group::
+To run this role directly on :program:`libvirtd` servers, they should be included in the ``[debops_libvirt]`` Ansible group::

     [debops_service_libvirt]